0

 List of Nootropics - 85 Brain-Boosters, 11 Best-in-Class, 1 Universal Stack

 Nootropics are complicated.
 By strict definition, only a handful exist.
-But today, the meaning of "nootropic" has expanded to include anything that affects the brain -- regardless of whether it is safe and effective.
+But today, the meaning of "nootropic" has expanded to include anything that affects the brain and its cognitive effects -- regardless of whether it is safe and effective.
 The following list of nootropics focuses on this general brain supplement category.

 After taking a broad view of the nootropic landscape, we zoom in to a shorter list of 11 true nootropics that work, safely and effectively -- culminating in the one nootropic stack that may deliver all brain benefits.